Variational Robust Kalman Filters: A Unified Framework: Simulations

-We compare the performance of VBKF, STKF-AR1 (or STKF-AR2), KF-DOB, as well as RBKF1, RBKF2, and RBKF3 (by analogously applying Lines 2, 3, and 4 of Table \ref{costfun} in Algorithm \ref{AlgSTKF}).
+We compare the performance of VBKF, STKF-A (or STKF-AR), KF-DOB, as well as RBKF1, RBKF2, and RBKF3 (by analogously applying Rows 2, 3, and 4 of Table \ref{costfun} in Algorithm \ref{AlgSTKF}).
 Specifically, in all estimators, we apply the same nominal process covariance using $Q^{*}=Q$ and $R^{*}=R$, where $Q$ and $R$ are shown in \eqref{noisemath}.
-The hyper-parameters of different estimators are tuned based on the properties of their losses and the characteristics of the noise, and are summarized in Table \ref{costfun}.
-We find that our proposed methods are the best among the all filters.
+The hyper-parameters of different estimators are tuned based on the properties of their losses and the characteristics of the noise, and are summarized in Table \ref{comTable}.
+Results demonstrate that the proposed methods are the best among the all filters.

-We further visualize the measurement covariance tracking of VBKF and STKF-AR1 (or STKF-AR2) in Case 2 and Case 3 in Figs. \ref{case2} and \ref{case3}, respectively.
+We further visualize the measurement covariance tracking of VBKF and STKF-AR in Case 2 and Case 3 in Figs. \ref{case2} and \ref{case3}, respectively.
 We find that in both cases, the conventional VBKF fails to track the ground truth noise covariance, where the tracking process is destroyed by the process outliers in Case 2 and the measurement outliers in Case 3.
-Our proposed STKF-AR1 and STKF-AR2 mitigate these problems, since the proposed methods address both the outliers and adaptive noise in a unified framework.
+Our proposed STKF-AR mitigates these problems, since the proposed methods address both the outliers and adaptive noise in a unified framework.